Southwater One Library

 12 months' detailed work, through many different versions, resulted in an interior design and a full specification for all furniture and fittings agreed with the client.
 It was hugely valuable to be in at the early stages of discussion so we could match the interior design to the aspirations of both the council and the dramatic building design.
 We also influenced some key aspects - for example ensuring a step-free route for buggies into the first floor library from the park.

-Six months later the building was going up fast and we were invited to tender for the supply and installation.
-We were appointed in September 2013 as sub-contractors to Morgan Sindall and we installed all the furniture and signage in May and June of this year.
-3 years after our first involvement, the building opened on July 14 and it's fantastic!
+Six months later the building was going up fast and we were invited to tender for the supply and installation; we were appointed in September 2013 as sub-contractors to Morgan Sindall.
+Three years on from our first involvement, the building opened in the summer of in 2014 to tremendous acclaim.

 “It’s been great working with Opening the Book on this project – we have enjoyed the debate, discussion and creative process and have always felt that we were in the safe hands of a professional team focussed on helping to deliver our vision.”Sharon Smith, Library Service Delivery Manager